jbderoo/PAbFold/README.md

 - Linux
 - Python 3.9
   - numpy
+- AlphaFold2 (with local colabfold recommended, https://github.com/YoshitakaMo/localcolabfold)

-An antibody sequence should first be converted to a single chain variable fragment (scFv) to drastically reduce the computational requirements (therefore time) needed (__Fig A-B__).
+An antibody sequence should first be converted to a single chain variable fragment (scFv) to drastically reduce the computational requirements (therefore time) needed (__Fig A__).